Howard Hubbard: Sexual misconduct allegations

+Clergy abuse crisis

+In 2002, Hubbard removed six diocesan priests from active ministry due to clergy abuse.
+One of those six priests was Father Edward James Pratt, the vice chancellor of the Diocese.
+In a later lawsuit, one of Pratt's alleged victims stated that Pratt had abused him multiple times at Pratt's place of residence; Hubbard lived across the hall from Pratt at the time.

 In 2004, the Diocese of Albany reported that 19 priests had credible accusations of sexual abuse against minors over the past 53 years, and that investigations were pending into allegations involving ten current and former priests.
 That same year, the diocese created the Independent Mediation Assistance Program to financially assist victims.
 On March 19, 2011, Hubbard placed three retired priests on administrative leave and removed another from the ministry after receiving allegations of child sexual abuse.
 Hubbard apologized in 2013 for shortcomings by him and the diocese in responding to the sexual abuse crisis.